New musick

 New musick is a loosely defined style of music and series of articles published in the late 1970s by the British magazine Sounds.
 New musick was originally coined after a meeting organized by Sounds editor Alan Lewis involving music journalists Jane Suck, Sandy Robertson and Jon Savage in October 1977.
 The meeting resulted in the group deciding to use "New Musick" as a marketing term for issues in November and December 1977, similar to "new wave", which had previously been used for a series of Sounds articles entitled "Images of the New Wave".
 The term has been described by Savage as an early label for "post-punk" as well as a subsection of the genre.

 New musick was used as a term to describe several experimental, avant-garde and progressive developments being made in punk rock.
 Drawing influences from disco, dub, reggae, krautrock and electronic music, particularly the use of synthesizers.
 In November 1977, Sounds published their first issue on new musick which included editorials by Jane Suck and Jon Savage.
-Writers Simon Reynolds, David Buckley, David Wilkinson, Mimi Haddon and Theo Cateforis cite Savage's editorial as the starting point for "post-punk" as a musical genre.
+Writers Simon Reynolds, David Buckley, David Wilkinson, Mimi Haddon and Theo Cateforis retrospectively cited Savage's editorial as the starting point for "post-punk" as a musical genre.
 The editorial was followed by several new musick articles by other Sounds writers, including Suck, Robertson, Vivien Goldman, Davitt Sigerson, Dave Fudger and Steven Lavers.